 Air dry clay will stick to cardboard as long as the cardboard hasn’t been laminated.
-Air dry clay will not stick well to cardboard, however, and it is not recommended to use much water when working with cardboard because it might cause the cardboard to deform or to get mushy.
+Air dry clay will not stick well to cardboard, however, and it is not recommended to use much water when working with cardboard because it might cause the cardboard to deform or get mushy.

-So in the end, you can use cardboard as a surface to create your air dry clay sculpture on but I wouldn´t use any cardboard as a base for the clay.
+So in the end, you can use cardboard as a surface to create your air dry clay sculpture but I wouldn´t use any cardboard as a base for the clay.

 There are a lot of other better alternatives to cardboard, like wood, styrofoam, and paper mache.

 Will Air Dry Clay Stick to Metal

 Metal is usually not the best crafting material for beginners because it is kind of hard to work with sometimes and it´s very easy to hurt yourself with it.

 Air dry clay will not stick to flat metal surfaces but it will stick to rougher metal surfaces or metal wire.
 It will continue to stick to metal surfaces when it has dried but only if the surface is rough enough to give the clay enough to stick to.
 A little bit of water can help the clay to stick to Metal surfaces better.

 So if you plan on sticking air dry clay to a clean sheet of metal then I am afraid that you won´t have a lot of success with it.